Title

 Engineering Geological and Geohazard Assessments are mandated for all private and government subdivision, housing, and infrastructure projects as part of the Environmental Compliance Certificate application process, requiring qualified professionals to ensure safety and compliance.

-The main purpose is to clarify certain provisions of DAO 2000-28 regarding the requirement of Engineering Geological and Geohazard Assessment as an additional requirement for Environmental Compliance Certificate (ECC) applications, particularly for subdivisions, housing, and other land development and infrastructure projects.
+It clarifies certain provisions of DAO 2000-28 regarding the requirement for Engineering Geological and Geohazard Assessment (EGGA) as an additional requirement for Environmental Compliance Certificate (ECC) applications for subdivision, housing, and other land development/infrastructure projects.

-The monitoring of compliance is the responsibility of the concerned Local Government Unit and the preparer of the EGGAR.
+Monitoring of compliance to the recommendations in the EGGAR is the responsibility of the concerned Local Government Unit (LGU) and the EGGAR preparer.

 Analyze Cases Smarter, Faster